syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Color of the placeholder text

-Use the following code to customize the text color of `Placeholder`.
+Use the following code to customize the text color of the `Placeholder`.

 {% highlight cshtml %}